apaszke/console-timestamp/README.md

 There's one function: ```timestamp()```

-You can call it with a string argument which becomes the format.
+You can call it with a string argument which becomes the format (defaults to ```hh:mm:ss```).
 It replaces specific parts of this string:

 * ```YYYY``` with  4-digit Year
 * ```YY``` with 2-digit Year